favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 ## Derivation

-Derivation transforms raw target data into the resource-specific target shape consumed by reconciliation.
+Derivation transforms raw data into the resource-specific target shape consumed by reconciliation.

-Today, the semantic raw target data is a CIDR set.
+Today, the semantic raw data is a CIDR set.

 DNS derivation turns each raw CIDR into a DNS address target by forgetting the prefix length.